dextercd/Noita-Dear-ImGui/README.md

 # Noita Dear ImGui bindings

+## Users

+If you want to install this mod, head over to the [Releases](https://github.com/dextercd/Noita-Dear-ImGui/releases) and download the latest build (NoitaDearImGui-X.Y.Z.zip NOT the source code).

 ## How to use this in your own mod?

 You are not expected to bundle this mod with your own mod, you should instead